dario-cruz/dariocruz.dev/blog/2025-12-11-LearningLinuxArch/index.md

 ## Why Linux & Why Arch

-Linux is the OS of choice for all tech infrastructure, you would be hard pressed to find any organization that does not use Linux in some way to offer websites and/or services.
+Linux is the OS of choice for all tech infrastructure.
+You would be hard pressed to find any organization that does not use Linux in some way to offer websites and/or services.
 Linux is king when it comes to the back-end of most of the internet as well.

 ### Arch Linux